 Offering 0pen and Honest Professional Advice

-Andreas Schlicher has been called the worlds headmaster, but there is no evidence he has ever had school inspectors, such as E.S.T.Y.N. knocking on his door.
+Andreas Schlicher has been called the world's headmaster, but there is no evidence he has ever had a school inspection, such as E.S.T.Y.N. knocking on his door.
 The greatest concern about Pisa, the international school assessments, is that he has created a competitive ranking system.

 The Pisa ranking is meaningless measure of order.
 A runner who comes second in a marathon race can be fractions of second, minutes or even hours behind the winner.
 It is highly questionable why it is necessaey to publicise countries estimated average scores developed from to a 1000th of a degree.
 G.C.S.E. results are not published in this way.

 The Pisa estimated average scores are not understood by the public.
 Few people will know that an average Pisa score is 500 points.
 Why they are not scored in percentages is a complete mystery?